nss-evening-cohort-04/iife-translator-supercoolawesome/README.md

 ##How to translate

 Select a langauage from the drop down menu within the browser.
 Once chosen, click the submit button to translate to the langauge you have selected.
-The message will appear in the browser upon click of button or by clicking *'enter.'*
+The message will appear in the browser upon click of button or by clicking *'enter.'*If you would want to hear the what the language output sounds like click on the *Hear It* button.

 ## Contributors